More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials

 \section{Process level convergence and SDEs}

-The proof of corollary \ref{convergenceprocess} is similar to Corollary 3 of \cite{kritchevski2011scaling} and Theorem 2.1 of \cite{rifkind2018eigenvectors}, so we skip the details.
-Three main arguments are used: (1) the uniform upper bound of transfer matrices with high probability, which in this paper is derived in Theorem \ref{theorem3.1good}; (2) the convergence of $Q_n$ to $Q$ for fixed and finite-dimensional $\lambda$, which in this paper is derived in Theorem \eqref{convergence2.1}, and (3) properties of analytic functions, as our transfer matrices are analytic in $\lambda$.
+The proof of corollary \ref{convergenceprocess} is similar to Corollary 3 of \cite{kritchevski2011scaling} and Theorem 2.1 of \cite{rifkind2018eigenvectors}, so we only give a sketch: \begin{proof}(Sketch) For the proof, three main arguments are used: (1) the uniform upper bound of transfer matrices with high probability, which in this paper is derived in Theorem \ref{theorem3.1good}; (2) the convergence of $Q_n$ to $Q$ for fixed and finite-dimensional $\lambda$, which in this paper is derived in Theorem \eqref{convergence2.1}, and (3) properties of analytic functions, as our transfer matrices are analytic in $\lambda$.
 The main difference from Theorem 2.1 of \cite{rifkind2018eigenvectors} is we only have convergence for the uniform topology on $\mathbb{C}\times[0,1-\epsilon]$ rather than $\mathbb{C}\times[0,1]$.
 This is because the same restriction has been posed for the convergence to $Q^\lambda$ in Theorem \ref{convergence2.1}.